SmugilouGazilou/touhouemblem/README.md

 Since my only purpose with this is to consume time, I'm relatively open to suggestions and requests and all of that!
 ------------------------------------------------------------

 This here is the home to finding out what the actual fuck is exactly going on with this whole bundle of joy!
+Yep!

 Incase you have no idea what's going on.
 Allow me to explain.
 This is just so I can better organize everything.